-Due Mondays: you will hand in a test suite for your code.
+Due Fridays: you will hand in a test suite for your code.
 This means you will write detailed tests which explain what your code should do when you actually write it.

-Due Thursdays: you will submit the full code for the assignment.
+Due Tuesdays: you will submit the full code for the assignment.

 This is the basic schedule but may vary from week to week, especially in the beginning of the semester.

 Falling behind on homework is never a good idea: the course presents new material every day, making catching up harder and harder.
 Additionally, in weeks that you are completing code reviews, your homework must be submitted on time in order for someone else to review it on time.

 However, we know that your time is not always easily scheduled, and some weeks,

 “stuff happens.”
 We will therefore allow allow you to turn in your work 1 day